Zen to Go Logo

 1. Prevention of physical risks

-2. Psychosocial and mental well-being
+2. Psychosocial and mental wellness

-3. Hygiene and general health
+3. Hygiene and overall health

 4. Culture of prevention and training